Files

 Introduction

-Movebank’s API requires Basic authentication which can be done using three different methods in FME:
+Movebank’s API requires Basic authentication, which can be done using three different methods in FME:

 - The Headers parameter in HTTPCaller - use the Authorization header and encode your Movebank username and password in Base64 using this format username:password

 Although the Movebank API offers request URLs that return JSON data, the request URL that we are interested in only returns CSV.
-Since we are modifying the request URL with each run, the Query String Parameters in the HTTPCaller will be used to improve readability and incorporate User Parameters.
+Since we are modifying the request URL with each run, the HTTPCaller's Query String Parameters will be used to improve readability and incorporate User Parameters.
 Because we are making dynamic calls to an API that requires Basic authentication and returns CSV data, Movebank is the ideal API to handle in the HTTPCaller.

 Step-by-step Instructions